Conference Video Production

 Live streamed slide

-Live switch record
+Live switch recording

 multi camera switcher recorder